By Frédéric Misseri

 However, by definition, to achieve memorization, the promotional product must absolutely be seen, thus, be used or kept within the environment of the final client.
 That’s why we recommend products that have the highest chance to “rent an advertising space within the environment of your clients” and there are not as many products that can deliver it as you’d think!

-One of many Prominate objectives is to advise our clients on how to avoid buying what we call “throw-away-products” that generates substantial financial losses for our clients, and wasted colossal CO2 emissions.
+One of many Prominate objectives is to advise our clients on how to avoid buying what we call “throw-away-products” that generate substantial financial losses for our clients, and wasted colossal CO2 emissions.

-At Prominate we believe that the very first criteria (within a budget/quantity “range” of course) to be taken into account is the estimated percentage of “long term users”.
-Once the promotional product is chosen on that basis, then it’s time for negotiations on price.
-But if the “unit price” is the primary key criteria that influences the choice of the promotional product, one can’t expect much higher ROI for sure…
+At Prominate we believe that the very first criteria (within a budget/quantity “range” of course) to be taken into account is the estimated percentage of “long-term users”.
+Once the promotional product is chosen on that basis, then it’s time for negotiations on the price.
+But if the “unit price” is the primary key criteria that influence the choice of the promotional product, one can’t expect much higher ROI.

-Connect with us now to find out how you can optimise your global promotional products to get your full ROI.
+Contact us to find out how you can optimise your global promotional products to get your full ROI.